Montana-Media-Arts/MART500/Syllabus.md

 ### Computer

-You will need access to a computer capable of running modern digital art software, including but not limited to; video editing, digital audio workstation (daw), code, game engines, etc. This computer should also be capable of real-time signal processing through analog inputs and outputs (i.e., using an audio interface or web cam).
+You will need access to a computer capable of running modern digital art software, including but not limited to; video editing, digital audio workstation (DAW), code, game engines, etc. This computer should also be capable of real-time signal processing through analog inputs and outputs (i.e., using an audio interface or web cam).
 Please leverage departmental resources whenever necessary.

 ### Software